- In San Francisco, learn about the city’s hippy roots as you explore with a local guide

 - Take your teenagers on a great road trip along California's legendary coast-hugging Route One

-- Then Yosemite National Park, another Western American myth, by land
+- Explore the wilderness of Yosemite National Park, a Western American gem

 Contact one of our USA specialists + 44 (0) 20 3958 6120

 Get a taste of the Californian lifestyle on this 14-day trip from San Francisco to Santa Barbara.
 Nicknamed the ‘Golden State’, California enjoys a near constant sunny climate and dazzling ocean vistas.
 The state is widely considered a cradle of cool, embodying creativity, entrepreneurialism and innovation and housing many of the world's most successful start-ups - perfect for inspiring teens who might be nurturing an idea.